joseCarlosAndrade/GORTIC/README.md

-# GORTIC
+# GORTIC (to be changed)

-My Gartic implemented in Golang
+My Gartic implementation in Golang

 ## fonts